elf4j/elf4j-provider/README.md

 * Properties File Configuration Only

-  The default configuration file location is at the root of the application class path, with file name `elf4j-test.properties`; or if that is missing, then `elf4j.properties`.
+  The default configuration file location is at the root of the application class path, with file name `elf4j-test.properties`, or if that is missing, `elf4j.properties`.
 Alternatively, to override the default location, use Java system property to provide an absolute path:

   ```